syntaxandempathy/s-and-e-hub/articles/0901-count-that-couldnt/materials/script-test-3/README.md

 # script-test-3

-*A collection of scripts and data for analyzing text transformations during article editing.*
+*A collection of scripts and data for analyzing article revisions.*

 ## Overview
-This directory contains Python scripts and CSV data files used to analyze the textual evolution of an article across multiple editing stages (draft, refined, edited, final).
-The analysis includes metrics such as word count, sentence count, unique word counts, and pairwise similarity scores calculated using TF-IDF cosine similarity and difflib ratio.
-The results are presented in CSV format and visualized in a bundled chart archive.
-This repository facilitates the quantitative assessment of editorial changes and the impact of AI-assisted writing.
+This directory contains Python scripts and CSV files used to analyze the evolution of an article across multiple revisions (draft, refined, edited, final).
+The analysis focuses on metrics such as word count, sentence count, and token retention between revisions.
+The data is presented in various formats including CSV tables and charts (bundled separately).
+This repository allows for a quantitative assessment of the editorial process.
+The included Python script facilitates the analysis, while the CSVs provide a summary of the key findings.

 ## Contents
+- `0510-generate-data.py` — Python script to process and analyze article revisions.
-* `Article_file_basic_counts.csv` — Basic metrics (characters, words, sentences) for each article version.
+- `Article_file_basic_counts.csv` — Basic word, character, and sentence counts per article version.
-* `ChatGPT-Run python on articles.md` — ChatGPT conversation detailing the execution of the Python analysis script.
-* `Pairwise_TF-IDF_cosine_similarity.csv` — Pairwise cosine similarity scores between article versions using TF-IDF.
+- `Pairwise_TF-IDF_cosine_similarity.csv` — Cosine similarity between article versions using TF-IDF.
-* `Pairwise_difflib_ratio.csv` — Pairwise similarity ratios between article versions using difflib.
+- `Pairwise_difflib_ratio.csv` — Similarity ratio between article versions using difflib.
-* `Per-stage_metrics.csv` — Per-stage metrics (characters, words, sentences, unique words, average sentence length).
+- `Per-stage_metrics.csv` — Per-stage metrics (draft, refined, edited, final).
-* `Token_retention_transitions.csv` — Token retention percentages across editing stages.
+- `Token_retention_transitions.csv` — Token retention percentage between different stages.
-* `Uploaded_files__quick_preview.csv` — Metadata and preview of uploaded files used in the analysis.
+- `Uploaded_files__quick_preview.csv` — Quick preview of uploaded files.
-* `base_agg.csv` — Aggregate metrics summarizing changes across versions.
+- `base_agg.csv` — Aggregated metrics across article versions.
-* `charts_bundle.zip` —  Zipped archive containing visualizations of the analysis results (images).
-* `0510-generate-data.py` — Python script for performing the analysis.
+- `charts_bundle.zip` — (Contains charts summarizing the analysis; see individual files within the zip).

 ## Quick Start
-To reproduce the analysis, ensure you have the necessary Python libraries installed (pandas, scikit-learn, difflib).
-Then, run the `0510-generate-data.py` script.
-The script processes the article files and generates the CSV output files.
-Visualization requires separate software; image files are located in charts_bundle.zip.
+To run the analysis, ensure you have the necessary Python libraries installed (`pandas`, `scikit-learn`).
+Then, execute the script: `python 0510-generate-data.py`

 ## Conventions
-CSV files use the first row as a header.
-The Python script is designed to be modular and easily adaptable to different input files by adjusting file paths within the script.
+CSV files use comma as the delimiter.
+The script is designed to handle multiple article files; modify file paths within the script as needed.

 ---